phalcon/documentation/docs/adr-front-controller.md

 1. build the container
 2. load the environment and register providers
-3. resolve the request and the application from the container
+3. resolve the request from the container and build the application
 4. handle the request and emit the response
 5. return `0`, or hand any `Throwable` to a boot-error handler and return `1`